 - For the winter term, we accept resumes in September and send offers in October/November.
 Placements begin in early January.

-- For the summer term, we accept resumes in January and send offers in February/March and placements begin in early May.
+- For the summer term, we accept resumes in January and send offers in February/March.
+Placements begin in early April/May.

 - For the fall term, we accept resumes in May and send offers in June/July.
 Placements begin in early September.